Aristaas/dynamic-learning/README.md

 # dynamic-learning
-Protable free learning classes and exercises using more dynamic that incorporate dynamic visual examples for better retention
+Portable free learning classes and exercises using more dynamic content for better learning retention.